olm3ca/Surface-Laptop-Go/README.md

 ## Part 2: Linux (Manjaro, Fedora)
 Burn ISO, boot and configure.
 Manjaro worked perfectly for me.

-## Part 3: MacOS Catalina
+## Part 3: MacOS
 Download the lastest version of Opencore.
-I useed Catalina on this hardware, YMMV with Big Sur or Monterey.
+I useed Big Sur on this hardware, YMMV with Monterey.

-1. Download and set up your Mac OS X Catalina USB install media. [gibMacOS](https://github.com/corpnewt/gibMacOS)
+1. Download and set up your Mac OS X Big Sur USB install media. [gibMacOS](https://github.com/corpnewt/gibMacOS)
-    - Before you make the install USB, make sure it is formatted as Mac OS Extended (Journaled) with GUID Partition Map.
+    - Before you make the install USB, make sure it is formatted as APFS with GUID Partition Map.
-    - To create the installer on a Mac in Terminal: `sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume` and replace MyVolume with the name of your target drive.
+    - To create the installer, one easy option is [TINU](https://github.com/ITzTravelInTime/TINU).

 2. Create your EFI based on the latest OC Guide for [this IceLake generation](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/icelake.html).
 A few notes on getting OpenCore to work, in my case:
   - Airportitwlm works perfectly with this wifi card, just make sure you get the version for version of MacOS you're using.